xcp-ng/uefistored/README.md

 GetVariable request has been served and the response is ready for processing.

 [1] uefistored uses the `xenforeignmemory_map()` API to map in the
-    OVFM memory page that XenVariable uses.
-XenVariable communicates the location of this page to uefistored using port IO caught by a IOREQ server initialized by uefistored.
+    OVMF memory page that XenVariable uses.
+XenVariable communicates the location of this page to uefistored using port IO caught by an IOREQ server initialized by uefistored.

 ## UEFI Notes

 ### Authenticated Variables

-NOT SUPPORTED YET.

 When a variable is to be authenticated using `EFI_VARIABLE_AUTHENTICATION_2` it must be packaged into an `EFI_VARIABLE_AUTHENTICATION_2` decriptor (define by